 Events at Casey’s Cottage are listed on the Events page of this website.

-Donations to help support Casey’s Cottage are always welcome.
+Donations via PayPal or via mail to help support Casey’s Cottage are always welcome.
 Funds will be used to help maintain and improve the cottage and support special events sponsored by The Friends of Mexico Point Park.

 Note Cards of William Casey Woodcarving and the Eighteen New Stained Glass Windows

-The Friends of Mexico Point Park is raising funds to help pay for the improvement of the lighting in Casey’s Cottage.
-For a ten dollar donation you may get three free note cards of your choosing with envelopes.
+The Friends of Mexico Point Park is raising funds to help pay for the improvement of Casey’s Cottage lighting.
+For donation of ten dollars or more, you may get three free note cards of your choosing with envelopes.
 We have note cards of each of the eighteen new stained glass windows and one of the new William Casey woodcarving.
 Please include your mailing address and the names of the window cards or the William Casey carving card that you want with your donation.
 The names of the windows can be found under each picture found on this page below the Epic Wood Carving video.

 Friends of Mexico Point Park is a 501.c.3 non-profit organization, and donations are tax deductible.
 Note cards are also available at Mom’s Attic in Mexico.

-Checks can be made out to Friends of Mexico Point Park and mailed to:
+Donations can be made via PayPal using the link above, or via check made out to Friends of Mexico Point Park.

 Friends of Mexico Point Park